Morgan-Sell/usa-tourism-etl/README.md

 By using AWS, we could implement distributed computing to improve the ETL's performance.
 AWS provides EMR which allows us to manage a cluster comprised of one master node and a large quantiy of worker nodes, which can be adjusted depending on the volumise.
 The diagram below summarizes the architecture.

 <img src="https://github.com/Morgan-Sell/usa-tourism-etl/blob/main/img/aws_flow.jpg" width="600" height="400" class="center">

+A major benefit to EMR is the cluster's elasticity.
+It can increase and decrease the number of working virtual CPUs on demand.
+Given tourism's seasonality/volatility, EMR is ideal.

+## Addressing Other Scenario

+As discussed, EMR can address the change in needs in accordance with data volumen, even if the increase was 100x.

+The data lake does have its limitations.
+If one of the USTA's needs was to generate reports for daily morning briefings, requiring the pipelines run on a daily basis at 7 am, then schematized data warehouse would be more appropriate.

+However, this is not the case.
+Also, the USTA's partners, e.g. hotel chains, can develop their own data warehouse on top of the USTA's data lake.
+Hilton's desired schema and needs are most likely different than those of Southwest Airlines or local/state tourism agencies.